Take the kids away this Christmas

 The all-inclusive Verandah Resort & Spa on Antigua is another excellent choice for a carefree Caribbean Christmas break.
 Also check out Turtle Beach in Barbados – it’s known for its Flying Fish Kids Club, for ages 3 to 12, which is open daily until 9pm.

 For something a bit livelier, head for the Beaches Luxury Included® Family Resorts on the Turks & Caicos where children will think all their Christmases have come at once, thanks to the action-packed Kids Camps and waterparks.

 Another warm-water wonderland awaits in the Indian Ocean where Mauritius, Seychelles and the Maldives have a glittering array of family resorts and hotels.
-Try Beachcomber Tours and Turquoise Holidays for Mauritius and Turquoise Holidays for the Maldives.
+Try Beachcomber Tours and Turquoise Holidays for Mauritius and the Maldives.

 For fun in the sun, it’s hard to beat Dubai with its water parks, glitzy hotels, desert adventures and indoor skiing.
 In December you can expect temperatures of 26ºC and 8 hours of daily sunshine.
 See a full range of family holidays.

 A family adventure at Christmas

 Why not leave behind the tired old Christmas tree and head for Asia?
 Vietnam is a huge hit with kids, with its vibrant cities, great street food, endless white-sand beaches and colourful temples.
 Explore the Viet Cong tunnels at Cu Chi and the turtle and primate conservation centres at Cuc Phuong.
 The weather in December is excellent.